Piccolo Levriero Italiano

 Official measurements, coat, and temperament

-- Head: Elongated and narrow, with a flat skull and a pointed muzzle.
+- Head: Long and narrow, with a flat skull and a very slight stop.

-- Eyes: Large, expressive, and dark, reflecting the breed's intelligence.
+- Eyes: Large, dark, and expressive, reflecting the breed's alert intelligence.

 Breed Trivia